Erghel/Erghel/README.md

 # Hi there 👋

-My nickname is **Erghel** - I am a **Frontend & Browser Extensions developer** (sometimes a manual tester).
-In the future I want to become a specialist in information security of web applications.
+My nickname is **Erghel** - I am a **Frontend & Browser Extensions Developer** (sometimes a Manual Tester).
+In the future I want to become a Reverse engineering of Windows Malware.

 ## Projects:
    [[**Privacy Search Companion**](https://github.com/Erghel/Privacy-Search-Companion) | [**Mozilla Addon Page**](https://addons.mozilla.org/en-US/firefox/addon/privacy-companion/)] - A browser extension that allows you to choose one of the anonymous search engines for your query.